-Using the table below, list the objectives for each activity.
+Using Table 1 on page 24, list the objectives for each activity.
 Typically, there are at least six objectives (e.g., two or three objectives per activity).
 Each objective should be one, concise sentence that is Specific, Measurable, Attainable, Relevant, and Time-bound.
 There will typically be multiple objectives for each goal statement.
 Below are examples of objective statements: